fuzhufozhu/ali_lot/intl.en-US/User Guide/Create products and devices/Service Subscription/Development guide for Java HTTP__2 SDK.md

         Service Subscription can push messages of the topics `/${YourProductKey}/${YourDeviceName}/user/update` and `/sys/${YourProductKey}/${YourDeviceName}/thing/event/property/post`, to which devices can then publish messages.
 Additionally, the messages of `/sys/${YourProductKey}/${YourDeviceName}/thing/event/property/post` are processed by the system before being pushed.

     -   Device Status Change Notification: Indicates the notifications that are sent when the statuses of devices change, for example, notifications for when devices go online or go offline.
 The topic `/as/mqtt/status/${YourProductKey}/${YourDeviceName}` has device status change messages.
 After this notification type is selected, the HTTP/2 SDK can receive the device status change notifications.
-    -   Sub-Device Data Report Detected by Gateway: This is a specific notification type of Pro Edition products.
-Gateways can report the information of sub-devices that are discovered locally.
+    -   Sub-Device Data Report Detected by Gateway: Gateways can report the information of sub-devices that are discovered locally.
 To use this feature, make sure that the applications on the gateway support this feature.
-    -   Device Topological Relation Changes: This is a specific notification type of Pro Edition products.
-It includes notifications about creation and removal of the topological relation between a gateway and its sub-devices.
+    -   Device Topological Relation Changes: Includes notifications about creation and removal of the topological relation between a gateway and its sub-devices.
-    -   Device Changes Throughout Lifecycle: This is a specific notification type of Pro Edition products.
-It includes notifications about device creation, deletion, disabling, and enabling.
+    -   Device Changes Throughout Lifecycle: Includes notifications about device creation, deletion, disabling, and enabling.

+**Note:** For messages of device properties, events, and services, Device Status Change Notification, Sub-Device Data Report Detected by Gateway, Device Topological Relation Changes, and Device Changes Throughout Lifecycle, the QoS is 0 by default.
+For other Device Upstream Notification messages \(except messages of device properties, events, and services\), you can set the OoS is 0 or 1 on your device SDK.

 ## Connect to the SDK {#section_v3d_gj5_42b .section}